josefadamcik/josefadamcik.cz/_posts/2022-10-09-personal-renaissance-pen-and-paper.md

 categories: TTRPG
 tags: [ttrpg, pnp]
 published: true
-image:
+image: images/ttrpg/books.jpg
-summary: ""
+summary: "About my latest obsession - table top roleplaying games or pen and paper games."

 ---
-## Pen & Paper role-playing games, or table top role playing games
+## Old hobies

 Interesting thing that happened to me in the last years, as I am getting older (38 at the time of writing) is that I am returning back to the hobbies I had (or almost had) as a kid or teenager.